karthickram286/the-code-less-travelled/src/blog-posts/project-lombok-intro.md

         private String colour;
     }
     ```
-    In the above example, getter method is generated only for the *carName* field and the setter method is generated only for the *color* field.
+    In the above example, the getter method is generated only for the *carName* field and the setter method is generated only for the *color* field.

 * ####Constructors

-    Lombox also helps in generating the constructors for our classes.
+    Lombok also helps in generating the constructors for our classes.

     ```java
     @AllArgsConstructor